-A common question I get asked as a Content Creator is, “How do I start pitching to brands?”
+A common question from upcoming Content Creators is, “How do I start pitching to brands?”

-Even though I have pitches come to me most of the time, I still reach out to brands that I’m interested in working with.
-As I’ve continued to pitch myself, I’ve gained knowledge on what should be included in your pitch and what you need to avoid.
+Even though I have brands reach out to me most of the time, I still pitch to brands that I’m interested in working with.
+As I’ve continued to

-Although I shared tips on what you should say to brands, there are still a number of “do’s and don’ts” you should always keep in mind before sending your email.
+We talked about How to Pitch Yourself to Brands a few months ago.
+If you haven’t checked out that post, make sure you do!
+Although I shared tips on what you should say to brands, there are still “do’s and don’ts” you should always keep in mind.

 The Do’s of Pitching to Brands